One by one they spoke: "I'm Barbara Kalivas. My 15-year-old son was killed in a gun accident three years ago."

 "I'm Rita Rucker and this is my husband Jerry.
 Our 21-year-old son was killed in an automobile accident in August 1979."

-"I've managed to integrate may mothers's death, my father's death and my husband's death, but I can't seem to get over the death of my child, and that's why I'm here," said one mother.
+"I've managed to intergrate my mother's death, my father's death and my husband's death, but I can't seem to get over the death of my child, and that's why I'm here," said one mother.

-They had come to a meeting of Compassionate Friends to share their grief with others who had experience a similar loss and to seek -- and give -- comfort.
-They wanted to talk about being unable to get up in the morning, about wanting to scream and throw things to relive the pain.
+They had come to the monthly meeting of the Washington chapter of Compassionate Friends to share their grief with others who had experienced a similar loss and to seek -- and give -- comfort.
+They wanted to talk about being unable to get up in the morning, about wanting to scream and throw things to relieve the pain.

-There were 27 people, all parents who had lost a child, sitting in a circle.
-They had heard about the group from friends or newspaper articles describing the group sessions where bereaved parents can talk about their child's death, a loss close friends and relatives often sympathize with but cannot really understand.
+There were 27 people -- couples and single parents -- sitting in a circle.
+They had heard from friends or had seen newspaper articles about the group sessions where bereaved parents can talk about the loss of a child, a loss immediate relatives often sympathize with but cannot really understand.

 Compassionate Friends, founded in the United States in 1972, is a nationwide organization for people whose children have died through illness, accident, murder or suicide.
-The organization, which is nondenominational, nonprofit and urn, for the most part, by parents who have lost children, will convene its fourth annual conference April 3 in Baltimore.
+The organization, which is nondenominational, nonprofit and run, for the most part, by parents who have lost children, will convene its fourth annual conference in Baltimore on April 3.

 "In past times you lived in a community with most of your relatives.
 Now, with greater mobility, you begin to depend solely on your friends," says Marion Bolster, who is administrative director at the group's national headquarters, near Chicago.